Join our mailing list and stay up to date with the progress and opportunities at the Victorian Pride Centre

 After over 20 years as a broadcaster with ABC Radio National, ABC TV and Network Ten, Julie is now a freelance journalist, broadcaster and MC.
 She has qualifications in the arts, education and law.
 Julie has co-hosted several TV broadcasts for the Sydney Gay and Lesbian Mardi Gras.
 Julie became active in Gay Liberation at Sydney University in 1974.
 She attended countless demonstrations and was arrested many times.
 Julie was involved in the first Mardi Gras protest outside the former Darlinghurst Police Station in 1978.
 Julie remembers the gay activism of the 70s and 80s as a time of trauma, but also of exciting comradeship.
 She says it was a joy to fight back against the gross discrimination of that era before homosexuality was decriminalised.

 Julie first spoke in favour of same-sex marriage at The Sydney Institute in 1999.
 When she was diagnosed with cancer, Julie asked her partner of over 20 years, Melissa Gibson to marry her.
 In 2014, Julie and Melissa married in Manhattan in the presence of their two adult children, Luke and Amelia.
-In 2019, Julie was awarded a Member of the Order of Australia for significant service to the community, particularly through LGBTIQ+ advocacy roles and to the broadcast media.
+In 2019, Julie was awarded a Member of the Order of Australia for significant service to the community, particularly through LGBTIQA+ advocacy roles and to the broadcast media.
 She also received the ACON President’s Award in 2019 for her longstanding advocacy for the rights, health and visibility of sexually diverse people in NSW.

 “I am deeply committed to the establishment of the Victorian Pride Centre.
 I believe it will be an invaluable hub for individuals and organisations to work together to improve the lives of Rainbow people and raise community awareness of the challenges we still face, especially young people in some faith-based and immigrant communities.
-I believe the Victorian Pride Centre will be a place where LGBTIQ+ people can truly relax because it will be our safe place.
+I believe the Victorian Pride Centre will be a place where LGBTIQA+ people can truly relax because it will be our safe place.
 Since I visited the Tel Aviv LGBT Community Centre, I’ve longed for a similar centre in Australia.
 Now that dream is coming true.”

 Photo credit: Jane Dempster